Expert medical and surgical care in Thailand

 Is AV Fistula Creation Safe in Thailand?

 Yes.
 AV fistula creation is a routine vascular procedure performed under local or regional anaesthesia with low complication rates.
 Our partner hospitals are JCI-accredited with experienced vascular access surgeons and duplex assessment capability.
-The operation itself is safe — the uncertainty is maturation outcome.
+The operation itself is safe; the uncertainty is maturation outcome.

-How to Reduce Risks in Thailand
+How to Reduce Your Risk

 Provide your full dialysis and access history before arrival so your surgeon can plan optimally.
 Complete duplex vein mapping of both arms.
 Protect veins in both arms from blood draws and cannulae before surgery.
 Begin hand exercises promptly after surgery to promote maturation.